nadhilm12/HeX_Peeker_/README.md

 ## 🚀 Why HeX Peeker?

 HeX Peeker is your go-to tool for inspecting binary and hex data with ease.
-Whether you're debugging binaries, exploring files, or just satisfying curiosity — this app delivers a **clean, fast, and modular experience**.
+Whether you're debugging binaries, exploring files, or just satisfying curiosity — this app delivers a **fast analyze experience, clean, easy to use, and modular experience**.

 ### ✨ Features